My Christmas Gift to all, this year!

 Drizzle half the alcohol over these dry ingredients, toss thoroughly; set aside

-Add butter to Thermomix bowl, melt 2 minutes at 50°C on speed 2
+Add butter to grated chocolate; melt for 4 minutes at 50°C on speed 1 until completely combined and melted

 Add egg yolks, icing sugar, condensed milk, salt, remaining alcohol, and vanilla; cook for 6 minutes at 50°C on speed 2

-Add chocolate mixture to dry ingredients; mix well with a spatula in a large bowl
+Add chocolate mixture to dry ingredients in set aside bowl; mix well with a spatula in a large bowl

 Putting it all Together:

-Lay two to three pieces of plastic wrap on the counter and put 1/3 to 1/2 of the mixture on the plastic
+Lay two to three pieces of plastic wrap on the counter depending upon number of salami you are making and equally portion 1/3 to 1/2 of the mixture on each piece of plastic

-Roll and form the mix into a salami shape using the plastic wrap
+Roll and form the mixture into salami shape using the plastic wrap as a guide

 Tie off one end of the plastic wrap, and then the other (it really helps to have another set of hands holding things in place while you do this the first couple of times so you get the diameter and length you prefer)

-Use a sushi mat to mold the salami by wrapping it tightly around the rolled pliable chocolate log, and secure it with elastic bands; refrigerate overnight, or until firm (at least 3 hours)
+Use a bamboo sushi mat to mold the salami by wrapping it tightly around the rolled pliable chocolate log, and secure each with 3 elastic bands evenly spaced; refrigerate overnight, or until firm (at least 3 hours)

 Unmold carefully, snip the knots, and remove the plastic wrap

-Dust with ground nuts and biscuit crumbs and the cocoa and icing sugar mixture (use the plastic to shield your hands from the chocolate as the heat from your hands may melt the ridges in the mold when you are dusting your salami
+Dust salami with prepared ingredients using a plastic brush (ground nuts, biscuit crumbs, cocoa and icing sugar); use the plastic to shield your hands from the chocolate as the heat from your hands may melt the ridges in the mold when you are dusting your salami